eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 This list is updated when a new route is added or a nexthop is registered by the protocol clients.

 ### Recursive Route Handling
-A brief description of Zebra's current recursive convergence process.
+A brief description of Zebra's current recursive convergence process below

 <figure align=center>
     <img src="images/route_converge_original.png" >